jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 permit the use of combined shared secrets, possibly from multiple key exchange algorithms, to be included in the key schedule.
 This pattern is common for Post Quantum key exchange algorithms, as discussed in
-{{?I-D.ietf-tls-hybrid-design}}. {{?I-D.ietf-tls-hybrid-design}} uses the same
+{{?I-D.ietf-tls-hybrid-design}}.
+In particular, {{?I-D.ietf-tls-hybrid-design}} uses the
-pattern as described in this draft, but does not add the requisite framing.
+concatenation pattern described in this draft, but does not add the requisite framing.
-Making {{?I-D.ietf-tls-hybrid-design}} compliant with this design merely requires adding the 6-byte framing prefix to the key.
-Because the secret input is never sent on the wire neither side needs to parse it, it is constructed directly by both the client and server.

 The goal of this document is to provide a standardised way for binding extra context into TLS 1.3 handshakes in a way that is easy to analyse from a security